 Applicants have to satisfy the following requirements:

-- Undergraduate degree with a grade equal or above 90% of the highest possible grade (99/110 for an Italian degree).
+- Grade Point Average (GPA) or undergraduate degree final grade equal to or above 90% of the highest possible grade (99/110 for an Italian degree).

 - Good command of the English language (at least level B2 of Common European Standards).

 - At least one tenth of total undergraduate credits in Economics (i.e. 18 credits in courses classified as SECS-P/01 through SECS-P/06, for an Italian degree).

 - At least one tenth of total credits in Math and Statistics (i.e. 18 credits in courses classified as SECS-S/01 through SECS-S/06 or as MAT/06, for an Italian degree).

 Undergraduate Italian degrees coded L-18 (ex L-17) and L-33 (ex L-28) are considered as satisfying the last two requirements by default.

 Notice that applicants are not required to have received the Bachelor's degree at the time of filing the application.
 However, they must be in a position to receive it preferably by the beginning of the courses and in any case no later than the final enrolment deadline (around mid - December).